 Applications for the fall semester are due January 31.

 Applications for the spring semester are due October 15.

 Steps to Applying

 Applicants should have a clear idea of which subfield of anthropology they wish to pursue and with which faculty member they would like to work prior to applying.
 Applicants are encouraged to contact faculty members prior to applying to express their interest, as noted above.

-Applicants should have a preferred score of at least 300 on the GRE (verbal and quantitative combined), and GRE scores must be reported prior to review for admission.
+Due to the global pandemic, we are waiving the GRE requirement for Spring and Fall 2021 applicants.
+For all other semesters, applicants should have a preferred score of at least 300 on the GRE (verbal and quantitative combined), and GRE scores must be reported prior to review for admission.

 1. Contact members of the Anthropology Faculty that share your research interests to discuss the possibility of conducting graduate research under their supervision.
 This step is extremely important.
 Faculty generally are unwilling to accept a student unless they have had previous discussions with him or her about the program and possible thesis projects.

 2. Complete a graduate school application available on the Graduate School's website.

 3. All application materials should be submitted to the Graduate School.

 4. If you have not already done so, you will may to take the GRE general exam.
 Before applying, contact the graduate advisor to determine if we are still waiving the GRE requirement due to the COVID-19 pandemic.
 Arrange to have your official scores sent to Texas Tech University.
 There is no minimum score requirement, although we prefer a score of at least 300 on the GRE (verbal and quantitative combined).
 If you have taken the GRE exam within the last five years, you may have these scores submitted instead.